matheuristic/plan9port-config/README.md

   A copy of this patch is included in the `patches` directory, see `README.md` in that directory for how to apply it.

-  There is currently a bug in the HiDPI scaling (at least on macOS), where the last rune of each subfont range gets printed as a space.
-  As a workaround, disable the HiDPI scaling using Cmd-r (on macOS) (in that case, it is better to use larger bitmap fonts).

   Usage:

   ```sh